 Speaking Rate (WPM) of Professional Speakers

-The average speaking rate emerges at 167 words per minute (WPM).
+The average speaking rate of professional speakers is 167 words per minute (WPM).

 It’s important to note that while Steve Jobs’ talk isn’t from the regular TED conferences, it’s featured on the TED website.
-This presentation, given by the late visionary, stands as a masterclass in capturing audience attention and delivering a poignant message.
+This presentation, given by the late visionary, is a masterclass in capturing the audience’s attention and delivering a poignant message.

 Tony Robbins, the fastest speaker on our list, epitomizes that speed need not compromise clarity.
 His crystal-clear articulation and lucid language ensure his message is understood, irrespective of the brisk pace.